LuckCky/auto_one/README.md

 Pipeline is formed in pipelines/pipeline_one.json
 You can easily add, remove, change any step of pipeline.
 The only requirement is that each function must return list of lists with data
 You can add different pipelines to the same file and reuse functions from another pipeline

+Please not that one-hot-encoding is done with lists of 0 and 1.
+But in PDF with task field which is being one-hot-encoded is required to be integer